 The fuel cap has come loose on a number of occasions on my older genuine Honda.
 On many occasions I smelt petrol and had to redo the cap up, but on the last occasion the cap had completely vibrated off and I was unaware of this.
 That is until I smelt petrol at the same time I felt my leg was wet and looked around to find that the contents of almost a full tank had relieved itself all down my leg.

 Now a loose cap might not seem like a big issue, but if I had hit a stone to cause a spark that could have ignited all the petrol fumes that now surrounded me, it would have been all over.
 The overalls I was wearing, were mostly nylon and I would not have had time to remove the harness and overalls before I would have been overcome by the flames.
-So a petrol cap that comes loose can indeed be life threatening.
+So a petrol cap that comes loose can indeed be life threatening event.

-The finish of the Chinese cap is not as fine genuine Honda cap, but it never comes off and even if it did, the cord would prevent you from loosing it.
+The finish of the Chinese cap is not as fine as the genuine Honda cap, but it never comes off and even if it did, the cord would prevent you from loosing it.
 You can see in the photo below that the Honda powered Husqvarna engine (middle) has a corded cap, but the genuine Honda still does not.
 If Honda at least made the cap red, it would make it easier to find if it comes off.

 Although this new new smaller filter will move freely between compartments, the soft rubber hose is still not long enough to allow the pickup to reach all corners of the tank which would have completely addressed this issue.